danielmascena/calque/README.md

 ## Features

-🔧The motivation for this library comes basically inspired for what [JSX](https://reactjs.org/docs/introducing-jsx.html) represents for [React](https://reactjs.org/), I must say that it's very boring to use React without JSX, because it simplify the coding of a React component using a common HTML grammar.
+🔧The motivation for this library comes basically inspired for what [JSX](https://reactjs.org/docs/introducing-jsx.html) represents for [React](https://reactjs.org/), I must say that it's very boring to use React without JSX, because it simplifies the coding of a React component using a common HTML grammar.

 With the advent of Web Components, it's now possible to achieve some features provide by frameworks and libraries, but using the timeless advantage of the native web.
-The component pattern is one of the major benefit of Web Components, which enables to break the UI into distinct and small chunks of code providing a modular and reusable component to be used in many different contexts.
+The component pattern is one of the major benefits of Web Components, which enables to break the UI into distinct and small chunks of code providing a modular and reusable component to be used in many different contexts.

 ### Simplify web interface implementation.

-Nothing new or needed to learned, the mantra is 🙏: _no 3rd party library API to interact, just some conveniences_. **Using Calque is as easy as use template tags**.
-This feature was added at ES6 as he Template literals, which are simply functions that allows to create domain-specific languages (DSLs).
+Nothing new or needed to learn, the mantra is 🙏 - _no 3rd party library API to interact, just some conveniences_. **Using Calque is as easy as using template tags**.
+This feature was added at ES6 as he Templates literals, which are simply functions that allow creating domain-specific languages (DSLs).
 For more details about The [HTML templating](http://exploringjs.com/es6/ch_template-literals.html#sec_html-tag-function-implementation), access the book _ExploringJS_ by Dr. Axel Rauschmayer.

 ### Some subtle differences and gotchas

-When using the library, pay attention for this details mentioned below:
+When using the library, pay attention to this details mentioned below:

 1. Adding Event Listeners smoothly: use function reference `onevent="myFunction"`, not function invocation `onevent="myFunction()"`.
 Note that in HTML, event listener names are written only in lowercase, such as onclick, onmouseover, etc. In some libraries, however, like JSX or lit-html, event listener names are written in camelCase or with the prefix @, such as onClick or @click, respectively.
 The philosophy behind Calque is to avoid at the most any divergence from common HTML syntax.
-2. Passing inline CSS properties not only through strings, but by literal objects too: when using styling objects, the [JSON](https://www.json.org/)-based format is mandatory. for example, you can pass a JSON object for the style attribute as`{[myProp]: "7px", "border-color": myValue}`. **OBS:** single properties names will work `{color: "blue"}` but are better to follow the standard rules.
+2. Passing inline CSS properties not only through strings but by literal objects too: when using styling objects, the [JSON](https://www.json.org/)-based format is mandatory. for example, you can pass a JSON object for the style attribute as`{[myProp]: "7px", "border-color": myValue}`. **OBS:** single properties names will work `{color: "blue"}` but are better to follow the standard rules.
 3. Avoid use the **innerHTML** property directly.
 In JavaScript, you can use a variable value to access the respective property name (`var f='foo',o={foo:'bar'}; o[f] // outputs "bar"`), so instead of use `document.body.innerHTML` or `document.body["innerHTML"]`, you **must** import and use the `innerHTML` variable from CalqueJS, and them call `document.body[innerHTML]` together with the  `html` tagged template function provided (_html_ method is primarily a convenience function, and it can be especially useful when manipulating callback events).
 4. Follow the [best practices](https://google.github.io/styleguide/htmlcssguide.html#HTML_Quotation_Marks), we use double quotes for attributes values.

-Just for curiosity, 🤔 _In linguistics, a [calque](https://en.wikipedia.org/wiki/Calque) /kælk/ or loan-translation is a borrowing of a compound word from another language where each component is translated into native words and then joined together._

-This definition, resumes the idea behind Calque, (1) avoid some boilerplate code and (2) maximize the readability using the markup _lingua franca_ for the web, as the same time, it enhance the component by bootstrapping his content.

 #### Code Example